scub/cowrie-formula/README.md

 ## Notes

-- MySQL is currently enabled by default, so you need to set up a MySQL instance (locally or remotely) and fill in the appropriate values.
+- MySQL logging is currently enabled by default, so you need to set up a MySQL instance (locally or remotely) and fill in the appropriate values.
 In a future iteration this will be entirely optional.